avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2019-05-02-8-setup-your-pi-iot.md

 ```
 In this handler `function` returns the error `err` when something goes wrong or the switch state `value` otherwise.
 Thus, we define the `new_state` variable like we did for the `update_shadow_on_start` function but include only switch state into it.
 Then we specify the payload and publish it to the `update_topic`.

 That is all the code for the Raspberry Pi!
-Now let�s try to run it.
+Now let's try to run it.
 Open the terminal window and switch to the folder with the just created file.
 Then type
 `node IoT_thing.js`